krgross/st512-course-notes/docs/index.md

 The first portion of these notes (focused on regression) presents analyses in R, while the latter portion (focused on designed experiments) presents analyses in SAS.
 In the fullness of time, I hope that these notes will include complete code for conducting analyses in both R and SAS, but that is a work in progress.
 While the notes examine the R and SAS implementation of the methods that it presents, these notes are not intended as a complete guide for learning either R or SAS from square one.
 The internet abounds with resources for learning the basics of R, and I would not be able to improve on those resources here.
 In many cases I provide R code for the sake of illustration, but---especially when it comes to data wrangling and to graphics---the code is not meant to be authoritative.
 ST 512 students will receive instruction in R and SAS coding in the laboratory component fo the course.

 Readers interested in using R professionally would be well served by consulting Hadley Wickham's [tidyverse style guide](https://style.tidyverse.org/).
 The ideas therein have helped me write substantially cleaner code, even if I haven't had the discipline to adhere to those ideas in all the code in these notes.

-To my likely detriment, I have not yet mastered the data wrangling tools of the tidyverse ecosystem the style of writing R code with pipes, but this only reflects my own habits is not the result of an informed choice.
+That said, the R code in these notes does not fully embrace the piping style of the `tidyverse` ecosystem and the associated graphical facilities of `ggplot`.
+I take this approach because the focus of these notes is on fitting and visualizing traditional statistical models, and it seems to me that the conventional style of R coding is still best suited for this purpose.
+The piping style of the `tidyverse` seems better suited to data-science tasks such as wrangling with and visualizing large data sets.
+As for `ggplot`, I prefer the style of coding in R's native graphical facilities, although `ggplot` can certainly produce high-quality graphics with relatively few lines of code.

 As a practical matter, these notes are prepared in `bookdown` (@xie2022bookdown).
 While it is possible to compile both R and SAS code on the fly in `bookdown`, the extensive output produced by SAS does not serve these notes well.
 As a consequence, SAS output is condensed to show only the most salient portions of the output.

 ### Format of the notes {-}

-Advanced sections are indicated by section titles that begin with asterisks (*).
+Advanced sections are indicated by section titles that begin with stars ($^\star$).
 Shorter sidebars for enrichment appear in <span style="color: gray;"> gray text </span> and are offset by horizontal rules (like the one following the acknowledgments).
 This material may be skipped without loss.

 <!-- This structure is inspired by @mascolell1995microeconomic's lovely text. -->